 - encourage the survivor of any sexual battery, defined as a felony under Florida law, to report the incident to the St. Petersburg Police Department.

-The College Title IX Coordinator will be informed of, and oversee, all complaints of sex discrimination and is responsible for identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
+The College Title IX Coordinator will be informed of, and oversee, all complaints of harassment and discrimination and is responsible for identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
 Questions or concerns regarding the College’s procedures and Title IX may be directed to one or more of the following resources.

 Inquiries may be made externally to: